 Projects on display represented each of the five members of the VSCS with select faculty and students available on-site throughout the night to discuss their work.

-“It was an incredible event with over 30 legislators, three members of the board of trustees and the Chancellor of VSC in attendance, highlighting not only the great things that our students have accomplished,” said Palmer, “But also the great potential they represent for Vermont in the future.”
+“It was an incredible event with over 30 legislators, three members of the VSCS Board of Trustees and Chancellor Jeb Spaulding in attendance, highlighting not only the great things that our students have accomplished but also the great potential they represent for Vermont in the future.”